firstname.lastname@example.org (related to academia)

 For what it's worth I am a supporter of the Cost of Knowledge effort.

-Recently, I've been out in the real world talking to other programmers and the subject of Reaction has often come up.
+Lately I've been out in the real world (scary stuff!) talking to other programmers and the subject of Reaction has occasionally come up.

 I've found myself dissuading people from watching the 'Reverse Engineering React' series of videos, however, and I now wonder why.